How To Host A Laid Back Dinner Party

 Guests can take home cute and tasty party favors when you place a few colorful macarons into mini jars.
 Place the jar on top of the dinner plate to help decorate each place setting.

-Mini s’mores kit favors are also a great take home gift for guests.
+Mini s’mores kit favors also make a great take home gift for guests.

 small bowls of ice cream with fresh berries and mint, sitting on tray, overhead view.